 - i.
 Scheme's portfolio holdings: Not Applicable - ii.
 Portfolio Disclosure - Not Applicable - iii.
 Portfolio Turnover Rate: Not Applicable - iv.
-Aggregate investment in the Scheme by Concerned Scheme Fund Managers: Not Applicable v.
-Investments of AMC in the Scheme:
+Aggregate investment in the Scheme by Concerned Scheme Fund Managers: Not Applicable

 For any other disclosure w.r.t investments by key personnel and AMC directors including regulatory provisions in this regard kindly refer SAI.